timboudreau/ANTLR4-Plugins-for-NetBeans/README.md

 At some point all of this may get moved to a clean Git repo without history, since the original project contained a bunch of binary JARs which, since they're in history, are part of every checkout forever like it or not.

+## Development / Build & Run

+Projects are built against a source builds of NetBeans using [this project](https://github.com/timboudreau/netbeans-local-maven-repo-populator) to populate the local repository.
+Set the `netbeans.version` property in the master pom to change it globally.

+The projects are currently *buildable* on JDK 8; it is not recommended, but can be done with the following caveats (the only reason this is permitted at all is currently my continuous build server is using a hacked, hand-built build of OpenJDK 10 because Oracle stopped publishing JDKs for Solaris):

+ * You must use `-Dmaven.test.skip=true` - otherwise incompatibilities
+ * Building against random NetBeans versions may fail in tests with a `NoSuchMethodException` inside the Surefire (test runner) Maven plugin, because the boot class path gets polluted with the version of Maven that the NetBeans Maven module embeds, which has different class signatures.
+Your best bet for development is to build your own platform using the link above.
+You will need to build the formatters API once with tests enabled so that the test-jar artifact exists in your local Maven repository.
+ * Some tests the annotation processors rely on do not give correct results on JDK 8, particularly those testing that a generified type's erasure matches a raw class name.
+This does not appear to affect the code generated for this module, but is likely to be a problem elsewhere.

+### Test-Running

+The `nbm-maven-plugin` has the serious limitation that, unlike Ant-based module suites, there is *no straightforward way* to run the platform with a collection of interdependent modules installed*, except to create an `nbm-application` project and rebuild it every time you want to manually test something.

+Then `antlr-suite` project does that.
+Simply navigate to that directory and run `./runone` to launch it (the user dir will be `~/.antlr/dev` and the binary will be `target/bin/antlr` - ugly but works).